ngedwin98/GaussianSSF.jl/README.md

 # Implementing new models

-The interface for new models should be given below.

-## Derived models

-Derived models are subtypes of `DerivedModel <: Model` and objects `derived <: DerivedModel` should implement `derived.model` as a field.
-This allows for some degree of code reuse for the functions `nonlinear_setup` and `linear__setup`, `step`, which have default implementations on `derived.model`.
-That said, derived models can also dispatch on these functions to gain different functionality in how they operate.
+It is a central goal of this package to be as generic as possible.
+For that reason, in addition to the models implemented above, we also need an extensible framework for adding custom models, corresponding to custom coupled-wave equations.
+A full description of how this system works is forthcoming.
+Adventurous experts should look at the `Model` type, its subtypes, and how the various functions dispatch on them; also important to this system are the setup functions `nonlinear_setup` and `lineaer_setup`.

 # Example

-# To Dos

 # References

-1. <a name="gssfpaper"></a>E. Ng, R. Yanagimoto, M. Jankowski, M. M. Fejer, and H. Mabuchi. ``Nonlinear quantum-noise dynamics in ultrafast nanophotonics''.
-Manuscript in preparation.
+1. <a name="gssfpaper"></a>Edwin Ng, Ryotatsu Yanagimoto, Marc Jankowski, M. M. Fejer, and Hideo Mabuchi.
+"Quantum noise dynamics in nonlinear pulse propagation".